lRoMYl/reddit/README.md

 A simplified Reddit app to demo using MVVM without RX library and Repository design pattern

-## Functionalities;
+## Functionalities
 ### List of topics, sorted by vote and filtered to 20 items (In-memory repo, no persistency)
 - A struct Topic is used to store the data for the topic
 - A common Repository protocol which includes all basic operation such as find, getAll, add, update and delete
-- TopicRepository implement the Repository protocol and manage an array of Topic struct internally and perform the operations internally
+- TopicRepository implement the Repository protocol and manage an array of Topic struct internally, all operations are done using the internal array of Topic.
 - Sorting is implemented using Comparable interface and built-in sort mechanism, specifically sorted(by:)
 - Filtering is implemented using built-in filter mechanism, specifically prefix(_:)
+- A standalone DataSource that separates the implementation of UITableViewDataSource, UITableViewCell registration and data management from the view controller

 ### Add text based topic with minimum 0 characters and maximum 255 characters limit validation
 - Simple validation using guard statement to check for the inputs validity after removing white space and new lines